Serondrych/holbertonschool-printf/README.md

 # FILES & FUNCTIONS

-_printf.c - produces output according to a format
+_printf.c - main program that produces output according to a format

 _putchar.c - writes a character

-all_the_functions.c - functions to print in the format according to the specifiers
+all_the_functions.c - functions to print the specifiers

 main.c - test program

-main.h - header file, includes to libraries, structs and functions needed
+main.h - main header file: includes to libraries, structs and functions needed

 # FLOWCHART